Paul Ellering: Personal life

 Ellering on Fourth Avenue in Anchorage during the ceremonial start of the 2006 Iditarod.

 After retiring from professional wrestling, he traveled to Alaska to become a sled dog racer, participating in the Iditarod.
 In 2000 he came in 54th place.

 In 2002, Ellering became the owner and operator of the Historic Rock Tavern on Big Birch Lake in Grey Eagle, Minnesota.
 In 2020, it was sold to new ownership after being on the market for three years.
 He has three children: Rebecca, Rachael and Saul.
 His daughter Rachael won the bronze medal at the 2014 World Powerlifting Championships.
 She made her professional wrestling debut in December 2015.

 Other media

-Ellering made his video game debut as a non-playable character in WWE 2K18 and WWE 2K25.
+Ellering made his video game debut as a non-playable character in WWE 2K18.
+He also appeared in WWE 2K25.